College is an important investment, and we are ready to invest in your future through a variety of funding programs.

 The final total of scholarships earned on RaiseMe represent a guaranteed minimum amount of scholarship or grant aid you will receive in your financial aid package to attend our institution.
 If you receive a larger scholarship after your final college application and financial aid forms, please note that the final package will include the amount that you have earned on RaiseMe.

 Work-study allows eligible students to earn funds to cover part of their educational expenses by working part time.
 The program awards UT students an average of $3,000 per year, which students receive through a biweekly paycheck.
 The exact amount you receive is determined by your award amount and how many hours you work.

 Grants are reserved for students with the highest financial need and do not have to be repaid.
 The Expected Family Contribution (EFC) number generated by FAFSA determines your eligibility.

 Student loans help students and parents cover educational expenses.
 All loans must be repaid; however, many programs feature low-interest rates and tax-deductible interest payments.
 Some loans are based on financial need.
 Work with our team at One Stop to outline the best financial plan for you.

 Your Financial Plan

 Our team is eager to work with you on a personalized and proactive financial plan that considers all options available.
-One Stop Express Student Services is your source for answers on financial aid, student accounts, registration, and records.
-Visit onestop.utk.edu for complete information about scholarships and financial aid.
-Contact One Stop at 865-974-1111 (Monday–Friday, 8 a.m.–5 p.m.
-EST) or email@example.com to talk to knowledgeable counselors ready to answer any of your questions about costs, financing options, and payment plans.
+One Stop Student Services is your source for answers on financial aid, student accounts, registration, and records.
+Visit the One Stop website for complete information about scholarships and financial aid.
+Contact One Stop at 865-974-1111 or firstname.lastname@example.org to talk to counselors about costs, financing options, and payment plans.